AhmedAGadir/t2/README.md

 make the scripts in the script folder executable using
 $ chmod +x SCRIPT_NAME

+can check file permissions using ls -l FILE

 ===
 change the codesandbox and stackblitz links to refer to your github